Gurdeep Pandher: The Canadian Armed Forces Collaboration

 In 2019, The Canadian Armed Forces and Gurdeep Pandher collaborated to create a Punjabi Bhangra dance video to celebrate diversity and inclusivity in the Canadian military.
-The video brought together soldiers from differing backgrounds and promoted a message of “One Force” with “One Love” for Canadians.
+The video brought together soldiers from differing backgrounds and promoted a message of "One Force" with "One Love" for Canadians.
 It was unique, as it was the first time The Canadian Armed Forces participated in a collaboration that included folk-dance from Canada's Punjabi/Sikh nation.
 In addition to this, the video showcased Canadian BIPOC soldiers dancing and performing Bhangra together.

 A diverse range of the soldiers participated in the video including members of The Royal Canadian Navy, The Royal Canadian Air Force and The Canadian Army.
 Filming took place at the Canadian Forces Base (CFB) at Esquimalt, located west of Victoria, British Columbia.
 The video went viral and was shared and recognized by many prominent Canadian figures.
 The Prime Minister of Canada Justin Trudeau, shared Gurdeep's video to his social media.
 The video was also later shared by Canada's Minister of National Defence, Harjit Sajjan.
 In addition to this, the collaboration received positive feedback from the existing Commander of The Royal Canadian Navy at that time, Art McDonald.
 The now Chief of the Defence Staff tweeted, "As @CanadianForces & @RoyalCanNavy prepare to celebrate Canada Day here at home & overseas (& at-sea!) when duty brings us there, it seems this is the perfect time to celebrate the spirit of inclusion & diversity that is the Canadian advantage! #BravoZulu & T.Y. for this video shipmates."

 Dance with Indigenous Chief of Vuntut Gwitchin First Nation, Old Crow, Yukon

 Gurdeep Pandher collaborated with Dana Tizya-Tramm, the Chief of a Northern Yukon indigenous community, named Old Crow.
 The 2019 video featured the Punjabi traditional dance, Bhangra.
 The notion behind the film was to celebrate friendships among communities in the Yukon and Canada.
 After the video was released, Indigenous network APTN National News broadcast the footage and interviewed the Chief and Gurdeep.
 APTN wrote, "a video filmed in an isolated community in the Yukon meant to spread happiness has now been seen by tens of thousands of people."
 Old Crow is home to the Vuntut Gwitchin First Nation (VGFN) peoples'.
-Traditionally speaking Gwich’in, the area is home to less than 300 people.
+Traditionally speaking Gwichʼin, the area is home to less than 300 people.
 Old Crow is isolated from surrounding communities and is accessible only by plane or canoe.
 Chief Dana Tizya-Tramm, the head of the VGFN government, is the youngest First Nation Chief in the Yukon.
 He made national headlines by declaring a climate emergency in the Old Crow community.
 It was the first northern community to make a climate emergency declaration and inspired many municipalities in Canada to follow suit.